zbynekdrlik/abl-touchosc/README.md

 # ABL TouchOSC Control Surface

-A professional TouchOSC control surface for Ableton Live with advanced multi-instance routing capabilities.
+A professional TouchOSC control surface for Ableton Live with advanced multi-instance routing capabilities and full return track support.
 Control multiple Ableton Live instances from a single interface with automatic track discovery and professional-grade controls.

 ## 🎯 Key Features